pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/try-out-the-cluster.md

 {{% md %}}
 In GCP, the account caller will be placed into the `system:masters` Kubernetes RBAC group by default.
-The `kubeconfig` generated will cater to this primary cluster creator use-case. `gcloud` authentication will use tokens to operate as with other Users or ServiceAccounts, as demonstrated in [Configure Access Control][crosswalk-configure-access].
+The `kubeconfig` generated will cater to this primary cluster creator use-case.

+GCP authentication will use tokens to operate as Members such as Users or ServiceAccounts, and with certain permissions as detailed in [Configure Access Control][crosswalk-configure-access].

 #### Admin Authentication